 Like unions, we cannot fully support existing cases and circumstances that arose prior to subscription.
-However, we will do all we can to provide assistance to you over the phone or via email.
-If you would like support for an existing case, please subscribe first then email email@example.com with details before subscribing.
+However, we will, at our discretion, provide assistance to you over the phone or via email.
+If you would like support for an existing case, please email us on email@example.com with details before subscribing.
 In such cases support will be entirely at our discretion and in all such cases will limited to telephone and email.
 We will not be able to assist you in person.

 No. edapt is an independent limited company, registered in England: 7830046.
 We work according to the Companies Act and English law.
 We provide a service which includes support and protection for employment in schools, educational policy opportunities and access to our development fund.

 Teachers told us that the primary reason they join teaching trade unions is for legal support and protection.
-Teaching trade unions have many functions in addition to their legal support, including political campaigning.
+Teaching trade unions have many functions in addition to their legal support, including political campaigning and lobbying.
 Edapt does not aim to provide all these additional functions, but focusses on independent legal support when it is needed.

 No, we work with selected legal partners to provide legal support, advice and representation.

-No, edapt does not regulate the teaching profesion.
+No, edapt does not regulate the teaching profession.

-As a social enterprise, we aim to maintain sustainability through selling services while keeping the social purpose – the support and protection of teachers – as our core purpose.
-Initial funding has come from individual entrepreneurs motivated by this social purpose, most of whom are teachers by profession.
-We invest 1% of revenues into a development fund, which provides grants for projects that improve professional development for teachers.
+We aim to maintain sustainability through selling services while keeping the support and protection of teachers as our core purpose.
+Initial funding has come from individual entrepreneurs motivated by this social purpose, many of whom are or were teachers by profession.

 Industrial action: We are not a trade union, and therefore we do not organise, or take part in, strike action or action short of strike action.
 For 38% of teachers surveyed in the LKMco report, the right to industrial action was not important to them.
 Should you wish to engage in industrial action we would advise you to join a trade union.